The Fat Duck: 2009: Norovirus outbreak

 On 27 February 2009, Blumenthal closed the Fat Duck temporarily after a number of customers reported feeling unwell at different times.
-By 3 March the source of the outbreak was still unclear but sabotage had been ruled out.
-A spokesman for the restaurant said "All this leads us to believe that it [the health scare] has not come from the restaurant and we expect to be given the all clear."
-On 6 March it was reported that 400 people had stated they had felt unwell after eating at the restaurant.

-The restaurant reopened on 12 March 2009.
-The cause of the illness was later given by the Health Protection Agency as norovirus, which was thought to originate from oysters which had been harvested from beds contaminated with sewage.
-The virus was spread further after being contracted by staff members.
-The restaurant was criticised for its cleaning methods and its slow response to the incident.
-Complaints of illness from customers totalled 529.
+On 6 March, it was reported that 400 people had stated they had felt unwell after eating at the restaurant.
+The cause was later given by the Health Protection Agency as norovirus, thought to have originated from oysters harvested from beds contaminated with sewage.
+The virus spread further after being contracted by staff members.
+The Fat Duck was criticised for its cleaning methods and its slow response, and received 529 complaints of illness.
 It was the largest norovirus outbreak ever documented at a restaurant.
+The Fat Duck reopened on 12 March 2009.

 2012: Deaths of senior staff

-On 19 November 2012, Jorge Ivan Arango Herrera and Carl Magnus Lindgren, two senior members of staff, were killed on Chai Wan Road, Hong Kong, in a traffic accident when their taxi was hit by two buses.
-They died along with the taxi driver, Wong Kim-chung.
-A further 56 people were injured in the accident.
-Blumenthal had been in Hong Kong and was travelling in a separate cab at the time of the crash.
+On 19 November 2012, the senior staff members Jorge Ivan Arango Herrera and Carl Magnus Lindgren were killed on Chai Wan Road, Hong Kong, when their taxi was hit by two buses.
+The taxi driver, Wong Kim-chung, was also killed, and a further 56 people were injured.